Oslandia/workshop-qwc2/workshop.md

 ## Customize the QWC2 app

 With this section you are going to make a number of customizations to the QWC2 Demo App.
-Just simple customizations that don't require writing code.
+Just simple customizations that don't require writing any code.

 **Hands-on exercise 9: change the logo and the theme thumbnail**